boschresearch/blech-doc/website/content/en/blog/articles/no-globals/index.md

 Embedded calculations are usually activated in loops, which are repeated
 * periodicly after a regular time delta -- a periodic timer;
 * sporadicly on the arrival of an event -- an interrupt, a one-shot timer or an incomming message; or even
-* immediatly after the end of a calculation -- a main loop.
+* immediately after the end of a calculation -- a main loop.

 Between executions, calculations need to save their state.
 This is often implemented with global variables.